CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08new-translation.md

-# Translation with Azure Translator in Foundry
+# Language Translation with Microsoft Foundry

-### Estimated Duration: 55 Minutes
+### Estimated Duration: 45 Minutes

 ## Lab Overview

-In this exercise, you'll use Azure Translator in Microsoft Foundry to explore translation capabilities for multilingual applications.
-You will connect the Translator service to a Foundry project, perform text translation using the Azure-MT Neural Machine Translation (NMT) model, detect languages automatically, and perform transliteration between scripts.
-You will also explore GPT-5.1-powered translation features such as tone and gender control, translate documents while preserving formatting, and build a Python client that uses the Translator REST API.
-Through these activities, you'll learn how Azure Translator supports Natural Language Processing (NLP) scenarios and multilingual AI solutions.
+In this exercise, you'll use Microsoft Foundry and a deployed gpt-5-mini model to build a language translation application.
+You will use the Chat Playground to create and test prompts for translation and transliteration tasks.
+You will then build a Python application using the Foundry SDK that performs translation, transliteration, language detection, and sentiment analysis using a single deployed model.

+Through these activities, you'll gain hands-on experience with text analysis capabilities in Microsoft Foundry and learn how generative AI models can be used for multilingual applications.

 ## Lab Objectives

 In this exercise, you will perform the following tasks:

-* Task 1: Connect Azure Translator to your Foundry project
-* Task 2: Translate text using the Azure-MT model
+- Task 1: Verify the gpt-5-mini deployment
-* Task 3: Use language detection and transliteration
+- Task 2: Design translation and transliteration prompts
-* Task 4: Translate with GPT-4o using tone and gender controls
-* Task 5: Translate a document using the Document Translation playground
-* Task 6: Build a Python translation client
+- Task 3: Build a translation and transliteration application
-* Task 7: Compare NMT and LLM translation quality
+- Task 4: Add sentiment analysis to the application

 ## Task 1: Create a Microsoft Foundry project